TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Backend/ModifyDatabaseQueryForRecordListingEvent.rst

     *   :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['TYPO3\CMS\Recordlist\RecordList\DatabaseRecordList']['makeSearchStringConstraints']`

-This event allows to alter the :php:`QueryBuilder` SQL statement before a list of records is rendered in record lists such as the :guilabel:`List` module or an element browser.
+This event allows to alter the :ref:`QueryBuilder <database-query-builder>` SQL statement before a list of records is rendered in record lists such as the :guilabel:`List` module or an element browser.

 Example
 =======